VScacchitti/README-generator/README.md

   # README-Generator

   ## Description
-  This project collects user prompted infro and generates a README file in markdown language.
+  This prjoects collects user prompted README information and consilidates it into a neat clean README file.

   ## Table of Contents
   - [Installation](#installation)